 Alligator Snapping Turtles are known from the lower Wabash and Ohio Rivers from historic written and oral accounts as well as old, bleached shells and shell fragments found in the area.
 They may have been more widespread at one time, but presumed sharp population declines coupled with the scarcity of incidental encounters with such an aquatic animal make understanding their historic population trends impossible.
 A more recent record for a large adult in the White River likely represent either an escaped/released captive animal or a very old adult that gradually made its way upstream from populations further south.
 In all likelihood, this species is either extirpated or functionally extirpated (no breeding population, just a few old adults) in rivers in Indiana.
 The species is also found in Iowa.

 While there is some debate as to the species-level taxonomy of the Alligator Snapping Turtles, individuals in Indiana belong to the species M. temminckii in all proposed taxonomic arrangements.
+Alligator Snapping Turtles belong to the family Chelydridae, which is represented by a total of two species in Indiana.

 Conant, R. and J. T. Collins.
 1998.
 A Field Guide to the Reptiles and Amphibians: Eastern and Central North America.
 Houghton Mifflin Company, New York, NY.